abhitopia/cryptonite/README.md

 - [x] The backtest seems to be incorrect.
 Check why?
 - [x] Format table and output in generate command
 - [ ] Refreshing table
+- [ ] Add a strategy command,
+  - [x] Subcommand List
+  - [ ] Subcommand Optimize
+  - [ ] Subcommand deploy
+- [x] Move the Indicator::setup to Datastore and make backtester a function